HTC U12 Life is like the Pixel 2, only prettier

-If the HTC U12 Plus was too gutsy for its own good, the HTC U12 Life that the company debuted at the IFA 2018 conference in Berlin is so tame, it echoes a phone from 2017: the Pixel 2.
+If the HTC U12 Plus ($800 at Amazon.com) was too gutsy for its own good, the HTC U12 Life that the company debuted at the IFA 2018 conference in Berlin is so tame, it echoes a phone from 2017: the Pixel 2 ($649 at Google Store).

 In the U12 Life, HTC backs away from the U12 Plus' squeezable side and static "buttons" that vibrate instead of press in.
 In its place, the U12 Life is all purple or blue eye-candy with a partial glass pane on the back that mimics the backing on Google's flagship phone of 2017.
 (The Pixel 3 is expected as soon as Oct.9, by the way.)

-From what we can see, HTC, which has always excelled at smooth, eye-catching smartphone design, has done a better job here than it did on the Pixel and Pixel 2 that the company also designed to Google's specifications.
+From what we can see, HTC, which has always excelled at smooth, eye-catching smartphone design, has done a better job here than it did on the Pixel ($313 at Amazon.com) and Pixel 2 that the company also designed to Google's specifications.

 This "mimicry" is no real surprise, given HTC's relationship with the Googs.
 In January this year, Google absorbed HTC engineers, who were already working on the Pixel phones, into the Googleplex.
 It isn't clear how much of the Pixel's design language would have flowed between the two companies before Google closed its HTC deal.